 The provenance of this general bunkerization behaviour, however, is open to question.
-For while HQ diktats and a generalized culture of risk clearly shape the form of international intervention in SRS for many interviewees, the role of the Ethiopian state was more often highlighted.
-Attempts to establish a permanent, non-militarized footing in the region by one major donor in recent years, for example, were rebuffed by Addis Ababa.14 A range of personnel from a variety of organizations also noted that Ethiopian military escorts were in fact imposed sine qua non for many internationals seeking to travel beyond Jijiga-and that permission to do so would be denied or vehicles turned around at roadblocks otherwise.15 take place.
-Internationals universally noted that their interventions had to be fully 'aligned' with the Government of Ethiopia's (GoE) National Development Plan in order to be approved and permitted to operate.16 Most interviewees could also recall at least one occasion during their tenure when the GoE had 'refused' project or programme aid or expelled a colleague when the interventions proposed or part-implemented had not fitted into the Plan.17 Many stressed that their interventions were allowed to take place only through the existing state apparatus, with a range of state coordination bodies, notably MoFedA and the Bureau of Pastoral Affairs.18 Moreover, one donor official noted that his programme had needed to agree with the GoE beforehand which woredas (the smallest unit of local government in Ethiopia) the project would operate in with a range being 'jointly agreed' as too dangerous to enter.19
+For while HQ diktats and a generalized culture of risk clearly shape the form of international intervention in SRS for many interviewees, the role of the

+Ethiopian state was more often highlighted.
+Attempts to establish a permanent, nonmilitarized footing in the region by one major donor in recent years, for example, were rebuffed by Addis Ababa.14 A range of personnel from a variety of organizations also noted that Ethiopian military escorts were in fact imposed sine qua non for many internationals seeking to travel beyond Jijiga - and that permission to do so would be denied or vehicles turned around at roadblocks otherwise.15

+Moreover, many interviewees claimed that building the Ethiopian state (sometimes including, usually indirectly, the military) into the implementation of interventions was, in fact, often a prerequisite for the state's granting of approval for the programme to take place.
+Internationals universally noted that their interventions had to be fully 'aligned' with the Government of Ethiopia's (GoE) National Development Plan in order to be approved and permitted to operate.
+16 Most interviewees could also recall at least one occasion during their tenure when the GoE had 'refused' project or programme aid or expelled a colleague when the interventions proposed or part-implemented had not fitted in to the Plan.
+17 Many stressed that their interventions were allowed to take place only through the existing state apparatus - with a range of state coordination bodies, notably MoFedA and the Bureau of Pastoral Affairs.18 Moreover, one donor official noted that his programme had needed to agree with the GoE beforehand which woredas (the smallest unit of local government in Ethiopia) the project would operate in with a range being 'jointly agreed' as too dangerous to enter.19